amperity/lein-monolith/README.md

 In general, it's recommended to only link between the projects you're actually actively working on, otherwise Leiningen has to recursively trace the full tree of checkouts before running things.

-## Tips

-It is often convenient to create a 'top-level' [`project.clj`](example/project.clj) file representing the entire monolith.
-By setting the `:monolith` key, the plugin will automatically merge the full list of source paths, test paths, and dependencies into the top-level project.
-This is the same as running your commands using the `with-all` task above.

 ## License